Seni gayong

-Seni Gayong is a style of silat from Malaysia.
-It was the first martial arts association to be registered in the country, and is now the biggest and most internationally known Malaysian silat discipline.
+Seni Gayong is a style of silat originating from Pulau Sudong in Singapore and widely practiced in Malaysia and Singapore.
+It was the first martial arts association to be registered in the Malaysia, and is now the biggest and most internationally known Malay silat discipline.
 Gayong is overseen by the Pertubuhan Silat Seni Gayong Malaysia (PSSGM) or the Malaysian Silat Seni Gayong Organisation.
 This organisation is currently led by Dato' Ismail Jantan.
 While it is most popular in Malaysia and Singapore, there are also branches in Vietnam, Australia, France, Kuwait, Tunisia, Britain, and the United States.